GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
-You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
+> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.
 >
-> ~ *John Carmack*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts